 More recently, Dr. Xiaoxi Yao, a colleague of mine who is now at the Mayo Clinic, and I recently performed another study using 32 years of work-hour information to analyze the relationship between long working hours over many years and the risk of being diagnosed with a chronic disease later in life.
-We found that the dangers were quite substantial
+We found that the dangers were quite substantial, especially for women.

 Is the stress worth it?